World Taekwondo Championships

 The World Taekwondo Championship is held every two years by World Taekwondo.
+In addition to the kyorugi (full contact fighting) Championships, there are also Para World Championships as well as Poomsae and Para Poomsae Championships held every two years.

 Competitions

 1 Wuxi, China, was originally selected to host the 2021 World Taekwondo Championships.
 Due to the impact of the Global COVID-19 pandemic, Wuxi gave up hosting the World Taekwondo Championship.
-In Early 2022, Guadalajara, Mexico was selected as a replacement host.
+In Early 2022, Guadalajara, Mexico was selected as a replacement host and the 2025 championship was scheduled to be held in Wuxi, China, instead.

 All-time medal table

-All-time medal count as 2022 World Taekwondo Championships:
+Updated after the 2025 World Taekwondo Championships.